perchouli/codernitydb/docs/faq.rst

     You can write database function.
 Please see :ref:`join_like1`.
 Just remember CodernityDB is *not* relational database.

 Will it work on Jython ?
-    On 2.5 no, on 2.7 it should but currently it will not because of bug in Jython IO implementation.
-But currently Jython 2.7 is in alpha stage, so it will change in future.
+    On 2.5 no, on 2.7 it will work pretty fine.

 How fast is CodernityDB ?
     It's pretty fast.
 It can be said that you can insert even more than 55 000 records to Hash Index every second (see :ref:`speed` for more details)